How did you decide how to structure your gradebook?

 If you would like to measure the cultural knowledge that your students have gained in your course, then certainly go ahead and create a gradebook category for it.
 I can appreciate that, and for now I am content to leave it out of mine.

-If you would like a more detailed explanation as to why I made this shift and how it has positively affected my students, please see this post on Standards Based Assessment and visit this Proficiency Based Assessment board on Pinterest:
+If you would like a more detailed explanation as to why I made this shift and how it has positively affected my students, please see this post on Standards Based Assessment and visit this Performance Based Assessment board on Pinterest: